hosford42/grailmud/grailmud/doc/delegateapi.rst

 -----------------

 This function takes no parameters.
-It signifies that the current 'batch' of events are done (typically, one action is finished).
+It signifies that the current 'batch' of events are done; presently, automatically at the end of every tick.

 Bits of the API that apply to ``MUDObjects``
 =============================================